• About

 How To Make Baked Mac and Cheese

-Boil the macaroni elbows in a large pot of boiling water per the package instructions (about 6 to 7 minutes) or until al dente.
+Heat the oven to 425 ℉ (220 ℃).
+Cook pasta in a large pot of boiling water per the package instructions (about 6 to 7 minutes for elbow pasta) or until al dente.
 Drain and drizzle the cooked pasta with olive oil.

-panko, crushed garlic, dried Italian herbs, and melted butter in a bowl
+panko, crushed garlic, dried Italian herbs, and melted butter in a bowl.

 Mix the panko breadcrumbs, salt, dried Italian herbs, melted butter, and crushed (or mashed) garlic in a small bowl.

-making a butter and flour roux
+making a butter and flour roux.

 Melt butter in a large saucepan on medium-high to high heat.
 Add the flour, whisking for about 30 seconds.

-bechamel sauce coating the back of a wooden spoon
+bechamel sauce coating the back of a wooden spoon.

-Add the milk and whisk until the sauce thickens (about 2 to 3 minutes).
+Add the milk and whisk until the sauce thickens (about 2 to 5 minutes).
 Remove the bechamel sauce from the stovetop once it can coat the back of a spoon.

-add shredded cheese to the bechamel sauce
+add shredded cheese to the bechamel sauce.

 Add the shredded mozzarella, shredded white cheddar, and salt to taste.

-melted cheese sauce on a wooden spoon
+melted cheese sauce on a wooden spoon.

 Look at that cheese pull!

-the cheese sauce and macaroni elbows in a pot
+the cheese sauce and macaroni elbows in a pot.

-Mix the bechamel cheese sauce and macaroni.
+Mix the bechamel cheese sauce and cooked macaroni elbows.

-macaroni and cheese with a panko topping in a baking dish before going in the oven
+macaroni and cheese with a panko topping in a baking dish before going in the oven.

 Pour the macaroni and cheese into a baking dish.
 Top it with the panko breadcrumbs.

-baked white mac and cheese in a baking dish
+baked white mac and cheese in a baking dish.

 • Don't over-bake!
 The delicious gooey cheese sauce dries up in the oven if you keep it in there too long.
 For the best results, toast the garlic herb Panko breadcrumb topping for just a few minutes.